-Investment Casting Processes
+Advanced Air-Melt & Vacuum Investment Casting Processes

 A German employee working during the investment casting process

-2. Complexity and Precision
+2. Part Complexity and Precision

-3. Volume and Efficiency
+3. Production Volume

-4. Part Size & Geometry
+4. Part Size and Geometry

 5. Surface Finish Requirements